Chanoian/cloud-native-bootcamp-iks-full/lab-sysdig-01.md

 ## Prerequisites

 - Access to IBM Cloud
-- Connected with Kubernetes cluster with attached Sysdig instance
+- Connected to Kubernetes cluster with attached Sysdig agent
-- Curl or some equivalent tool to produce HTTP requests (e.g. postman or similar)
-- Assumption here is that most of you will use IBM Cloud Shell due to networking restrictions.
+- Assumption here is that most of you will use IBM Cloud Shell due to networking restrictions (this includes all the required tools you will use, e.g. curl, kubectl, etc.)

 Make sure everytime you create resources that you